 On October 31 and November 1, 2017, ConnectHome and ConnectHomeUSA communities gathered in Washington, D.C. to continue their work on the innovative program that will connect people living in U.S. Department of Housing and Urban Development (HUD)-assisted housing across the United States.
 Approximately 200 representatives from communities and stakeholders attended the two-day summit, which wrapped up on Wednesday.
+Highlights include:

 - ConnectHomeUSA named Doug Kinkoph and Keith B. Adams to its governing board.
 Kinkoph is an associate administrator for BroadbandUSA, which is part of the National Telecommunications and Information Administration (NTIA) at U.S. Department of Commerce.
 Adams is an assistant administrator for Telecommunications, Rural Utilities Services at the U.S. Department of Agriculture’s Rural Utilities Service (RUS).

 - Discussions on various themes including connecting with residents, developing relationships with partners, how to work with philanthropic organizations, how to access and use existing governmental resources, and best practices for engaging community stakeholders such as mayors’ offices.

 - Well-received breakout sessions for communities to discuss challenges, set ambitious goals, and learn from each other.

 - A stakeholder lightning round to allow ConnectHomeUSA's partners to share their commitments and resources with communities.

 - An evening networking session to help communities to #maketheconnection2017.